openstack/cinder-specs/specs/2024.1/quota-system.rst

 This quota system will support 2 different drivers:

-- ``Counters``:  This will be similar to the old system, using counters in the DB, but instead of doing reservations and commits/rollbacks for every resource modification, it will only do reservations for the very few operations that really need it to keep track of the resources while the operation is in progress.
+- ``StoredQuotaDriver``:  This will be similar to the old system, using counters in the DB, but instead of doing reservations and commits/rollbacks for every resource modification, it will only do reservations for the very few operations that really need it to keep track of the resources while the operation is in progress.

-- ``Counting``: This driver will no longer store usage and resource tracking in the database table (``quota_usages``) and instead dynamically calculates each quota check based on the resources that exist in the database.
+- ``DynamicQuotaDriver``: This driver will no longer store usage and resource tracking in the database table (``quota_usages``) and instead dynamically calculates each quota check based on the resources that exist in the database.

   Calculations will be counting for resources (e.g. ``snapshots``) or sum of values for sizes (e.g. ``gigabytes``).

-  Just like the ``Counters`` driver this will use reservations as little as possible.
+  Just like the ``StoredQuotaDriver`` driver this will use reservations as little as possible.

-The reason for having 2 drivers instead of a single one is because there are trade-offs with each of the drivers, and the default will be the ``Counting`` driver, for reasons explained later in the `Performance Impact`_ section.
+The reason for having 2 drivers instead of a single one is because there are trade-offs with each of the drivers, and the default will be the ``DynamicQuotaDriver`` driver, for reasons explained later in the `Performance Impact`_ section.

 The changes will try, as much as possible, to avoid over engineering the solution focusing on the 2 new drivers and current cinder and not solve all